openeemeter/caltrack/docs/monthly/aggregation.md

 $$\hat{y} = \frac{\sum_i{y_i/ \sigma_i^2}}{\sum_i{1/ \sigma^2_i}}$$

-#### Calculating uncertainty for daily and hourly methods

-While sampling methods would actually be preferable for characterizing the posterior distribution of savings estimates using higher-frequency AMI data, due to lack of adoption of Bayesian methods in industry and increased computational complexity, CalTRACK use more frequently adopted.

-The two primary considerations for higher-frequency savings models are the need to take into account stronger autocorrelation and increased model specification error.

-M&V standards for industrial savings estimation, which has been dealing with AMI data longer, provides useful guidance for dealing with these two considerations.
-Following ASHRAE Guideline 14-2002, and augmenting work done by the NW SEM Collaborative, CalTRACK employs the following method:

 ##### Fractional Savings uncertainty calculation

 Because variances are larger in larger homes, normalizing levels of uncertainty using fractional savings uncertainty is an important aggregate metric, both for model comparison and selection, as well as final output.
 CalTRACK will compute the Fractional Savings Uncertainty at the site level based on the following equation: